Academic Honesty Policy

 Definition of terms

-The IBO regulations, for example, define malpractice as behaviour that results in, or may result in, the student gaining an unfair advantage (relative to other students) in one or more assessment components.
+The IBO regulations define malpractice as behavior that results in, or may result in, the student “gaining an unfair advantage (relative to other students) in one or more assessment components.”
 Malpractice includes:

-- plagiarism: this is defined as the representation of the ideas or work of another person as the student's own
+- plagiarism is defined as the representation of the ideas or work of another person as the student's own

-- collusion: this is defined as supporting malpractice by another student, as in allowing one’s work to be copied or submitted for assessment by another
+- collusion is defined as supporting malpractice by another student, as in allowing one’s work to be copied or submitted for assessment by another

-- duplication of work: this is defined as the presentation of the same work for different subjects, assessment components and/or requirements
+- duplicationof work is defined as the presentation of the same work for different subjects, assessment components and/or requirements

-- the taking of unauthorised material into an examination room, or disrupting an examination
+- the taking of unauthorized material into an examination room, or disrupting an examination

-- any other behaviour that gains an unfair advantage for a student or that affects the results of another student.
+- Any other behavior that gains an unfair advantagefor a student or that affects the results of another student.

-It should be noted that malpractice, unfortunately, is not confined to offences by students.
+It should be noted that malpractice is not confined to offences by students.

-Students and teachers must be aware that the requirement to acknowledge sources extends beyond text taken from the Internet, CD-ROMs, books, magazines and journals.
-The concepts of intellectual property and academic honesty include, for example, the use of footnotes or endnotes to acknowledge the source of an idea if that idea emerged as a result of discussion with, or listening to, a fellow student, a teacher or any other person.
+Students and teachers must be aware that the requirement to acknowledge sources extends beyond texts taken from the Internet, CD-ROMs, books, magazines and journals.
+The concepts of intellectual property and academic honesty include the use of footnotes or endnotes to acknowledge the source of an idea, if that idea emerged as a result of discussion with and/or listening to a fellow student, a teacher or any other person.

 THE CONSEQUENCES OF MALPRACTICE

-Investigations of suspicions of academic dishonesty should be conducted in a heuristic, rather than an inquisitorial, confrontational or adversarial style.
-The aim of an investigation should be to discover the truth of the matter, rather than to intimidate or threaten the student suspected.
-The student should be entitled to have a witness or a trusted teacher present if s/he so chooses.
-Not, however, a parent, guardian or lawyer whose independence of judgement may be compromised.
+Investigations of suspicions of academic dishonesty should be conducted in a heuristic, rather than an inquisitorial or confrontational style.
+The aim of the investigation should be to discover the truth of the matter, rather than to intimidate or threaten the student suspected.
+The student should be entitled to have a witness or a trusted teacher present if she/he so chooses.
+The student will not be allowed to have a parent, guardian or lawyer, whose independence of judgment may be compromised.

 TYPES OF MALPRACTICE & CONTEXT / SUGGESTED CONSEQUENCES